ziapeltagames/six-winters/docs/RULES.md

 ## Actions

 The action phase is the main part of each turn.
 During the actions phase, players spend their action dice to perform actions.
 Actions may be taken in any order by any player.
-When all players are done spending action dice, the actions phase is complete.
+When all players are done spending action dice and using character abilities, the actions phase is complete.
 See **Actions** below for a detailed explanation of all possible actions.

 Up to **three** action dice may be kept for next turn.
 The rest are discarded.
 It's generally wise to use as many action dice as possible.